-It has evolved to include rice, and a broth flavored and made with jameed, a dehydrated salty yogurt, that is reconstituted with water.
+It has evolved to include rice, and a yogurt sauce, flavored and made with jameed, a dehydrated salty yogurt, that is reconstituted with water.

 What is Mansaf?

-Mansaf today is a very popular dish across many Middle Eastern countries, and is eaten often.
+Mansaf today, is a very popular dish across many Middle Eastern countries, and is eaten from Saudi Arabia to Palestine.

 Eaten casually at home, it is best known and most often served at important occasions, both happy and sad.

-A platter of mansaf is a good way of feeding a lot of people all in one go when traditionally eaten.
+A platter of mansaf is a good way of feeding a lot of people all in one go when traditionally served.

 The laban jameed sauce is laddled over it all, and as a finishing touch, roasted almonds or pine nuts are sprinkled on top.